-She is a sought-after chamber musician and collaborator, performing with principal players of the world’s leading orchestras and ensembles including Metropolitan Opera Orchestra, St. Martin-in-the-Fields, Orpheus, American Brass, and Canadian Brass.
-She is a winner of the Ackerman Chamber Music Competition, juried by the Emerson String Quartet.
-From 2012-2014, she was pianist with Ensemble Connect, the performance and teaching artist ensemble of Carnegie Hall and the Juilliard School.
+Dr. Le is a highly sought-after collaborator and chamber musician, performing with principal players of the world’s leading orchestras and ensembles such as Metropolitan Opera Orchestra, Orpheus, St. Martin-in-the-Fields, American Brass, and Canadian Brass.
+She is a first-prize winner of the Ackerman Chamber Music Competition, juried by the Emerson String Quartet.
+From 2012-2014, she held a coveted fellowship position with Ensemble Connect, the resident ensemble of Carnegie Hall and the Juilliard School.

 After establishing a career in New York, she returned to her roots in Las Vegas to make a difference.
 Through performances, teaching, and community outreach, she is committed to adding beauty and cultural growth to her hometown everyday.
 Read more at www.alexandriale.com.

 Dr. Le is a Yamaha Artist.